dragoncoder047/aelith/roadmap&ideas.md

     * make the title screen image out of this - sprite primitive + particles child, then a 3 channel animation on the sprite to match the existing waves
         * add code for hooks when the player is pressing *AND* releasing the action buttons (for like elevator control buttons)
     * this is how the inventory menu screen should work as well
-        * true entities have a hook that gets run when they're being rendered in a display entity
 * add random ticks functionality
 * change motion to be using force & velocity (would make sticky platforms better)
 * finish legs